WISE 2016 Conference Proposal Form: Click here.

-The WISE Conference is designed for faculty who lead or teach short- or long-term programs abroad, and for study abroad professionals who assist students in this important cross-cultural experience.
-It is a place where faculty, study abroad professionals, and other international education and assessment experts can share insights, strategies and personal experiences about intercultural competency in practical, hands-on sessions.
-In 2015, WISE will add sessions for faculty and staff who work with or support international students at their institutions.
+The WISE Conference is designed for faculty who lead or teach short- or long-term programs abroad, and for study abroad professionals who advise students in this important cross-cultural experience.
+It is a place where faculty, study abroad professionals, and other international educators can share insights, strategies and personal experiences about intercultural competency in practical, hands-on sessions.

-The WISE 2015 Conference Committee invites proposals from faculty, education abroad professionals, international student support staff, and anyone interested in student learning during study abroad (including international students who study abroad on U.S. campuses).
-The committee seeks proposals that will be informative and relevant regarding any aspect of intercultural learning and development or the assessment of student learning abroad, either before departure, while abroad, or post-return.
+The WISE 2016 Conference Committee invites proposals from faculty and international education professionals interested in student learning during study abroad (including international students who study abroad on U.S. campuses).
+The committee seeks proposals that will be informative and relevant regarding aspects of intercultural learning and development or the assessment of student learning abroad, either before departure, while abroad, or post-return.

 Successful sessions at WISE tend to be those that encourage interaction and reflection among presenters and attendees, are based on practical, real-world experience in working with students, and offer personal reflection informed by theory.
 We particularly seek proposals from individuals who have attended WISE previously and who will report on programs or activities developed, lessons learned, or projects implemented that stem from what they learned at WISE.

-Most sessions at WISE 2015 will be 75 minutes in length.
-Those interested in proposing a session that is longer in length (e.g. 90 or 120 minutes) should indicate their desired length in the proposal.
+Concurrent Sessions at WISE will be 75 minutes in length.
 Proposals should indicate the number of presenters who will participate in the proposed session.
-Presenters are encouraged to allocate 20-30 minutes for discussion and Q&A.
+Presenters are encouraged to include 20-30 minutes for discussion and Q&A.